Selecting the Right Kitchen Design Partner

 Planning Your Kitchen Design & Remodel

-When selecting a design build firm like Sea Pointe Construction, your designer will walk you through the whole process to ensure you know all the options available and in what order we will design your kitchen remodel.
+When selecting a design build firm like Sea Pointe Design & Remodel, your designer will walk you through the whole process to ensure you know all the options available and in what order we will design your kitchen remodel.
 We will start with some, “get to know you” basics by asking you to share design inspiration pictures from our kitchen remodeling pictures / portfolio as well as to select a couple kitchen designs that you do not like.
 This helps your designer zero in on your style and identify themes in your preferences.